-Examine and discuss creative writing elements used by published authors in fiction, non-fiction and poetry.
+- Examine and discuss creative writing elements used by published authors in fiction, non-fiction, poetry and drama.

-Demonstrate the use of creative writing elements in your own writing by creating and revision a portfolio of writing that includes a dramatic scene, short story, two poems, and short memoir.
+- Demonstrate the use of creative writing elements in your own writing by creating and revising a portfolio of writing that includes a dramatic scene, short story, two poems, and short memoir.

 - Drama: Subtext, Conflict, and Momentum in Dialogue